The final stage of gravitationally collapsed thick matter layers: Thick shells

-representing a ``blob-like'' object, centered around the origin, with a characteristic extension given by $l\propto \sqrt{\theta}$.
+In order solve Einstein equations, we need to determine the remaining components of the energy-momentum tensor.
 The radial pressure $p_r$ is fixed by the equation of state $p_r=-\rho $ reproducing the deSitter ``vacuum'' equation of state at short distance.
 This is a key feature to build up a regular, stable configuration, where the negative pressure balances the gravitational pull.
 In other words, the singularity theorem is evaded by a violation of null energy condition triggered by the short distance vacuum fluctuations.\\ Finally, the tangential pressure $p_\perp $ is obtained in terms of $\rho $ by the divergence free condition $\nabla_\mu \, T^{\mu\nu}=0 $.\\ As the source is static and spherically symmetric, the line element can be cast in the form

 with

 The cumulative mass distribution $m(r)$ is given by

 We notice that the parameter $M$ corresponds to the total mass energy of the system, namely